SeafarersWind/pokegreen/README.md

 # Pokémon Red and Green

-This is a disassembly of the Japanese version of Pokémon Red and Green, forked from [pokered](https://github.com/pret/pokered).
+This is a disassembly of the Japanese version of Pokémon Red and Green, based on [pokered](https://github.com/pret/pokered).

 It builds the following ROMs: